yye2004/Smart-Vehicle-Performance-System/README.md

 ## 🎯 Project Objectives & Scope

 SVPS is designed to tackle pressing automotive issues including rising fuel costs, vehicle breakdowns, and road accidents.
 Here are the primary objectives and goals of the system:

-### 1. Reduction in Fuel Consumption
+**1. Reduction in Fuel Consumption
-- Utilizes GPS and route optimization algorithms to recommend the most fuel-efficient paths.
-- Tracks hard acceleration, idling, and braking to provide feedback for eco-friendly driving.
-- **Target**: 25% reduction in fuel consumption within the first 6 months.

-### 2. Reduction in Road Accidents
+**2. Reduction in Road Accidents
-- Detects unsafe behaviors such as texting while driving or overspeeding.
-- Issues visual and audio alerts to improve driver awareness.
-- **Target**: 30% reduction in road-side accidents in the first year.

-### 3. Data Monitoring and Predictive Insights
+**3. Data Monitoring and Predictive Insights
-- Continuously collects real-time driving data and vehicle health stats.
-- Provides maintenance alerts and predictive diagnostics based on vehicle condition and driving behavior.

-### 4. Maximizing User Engagement
+**4. Maximizing User Engagement
-- Offers a personalized driving dashboard with actionable feedback.
-- Features an intuitive and friendly mobile user interface.
-- **Target**: 40% increase in user engagement within 6 months.

-### 5. User Confidentiality and Security
+**5. User Confidentiality and Security
-- All collected data is stored and processed in a secure cloud infrastructure.
-- Complies with the Personal Data Protection Act 2010 (PDPA).
-- Implements strict cybersecurity protocols to ensure data privacy.

 ## 📱 Key Features
 - 🔧 **Predictive Maintenance Alerts**
   Prevent costly repairs and breakdowns by monitoring tire pressure, engine status, and more.